 You can use other players like Flash players in the soundframe.
 Edit "song-1.htm" through "song-4.htm" in the "sound_frame" folder, or in the "black" or "white" folder in the "sound_frame" folder depending on what color you have set in the "sound_frame.js".

 The "song-1.htm" through "song-4.htm" are using HTML code to play the mp3 files.
 To add a different player, like a Flash player; Copy the code provided by the player software or vendor.
-Open "song-1.htm" through "song-4.htm" and paste your code between the "START SOUND CODE" AND "END SOUND CODE" notes, overwiting the code between these notes.
+Open "song-1.htm" through "song-4.htm" and paste your code between the "START SOUND CODE" AND "END SOUND CODE" notes, overwriting the code between these notes.

-Note: You may have to place your player files, or .swf files and your mp3 files in the "sound_frame" folder, or in the "black" or "white" folder in the "sound_frame" folder.
+You may have to place your player files, or .swf files and your mp3 files in the "sound_frame" folder, or in the "black" or "white" folder in the "sound_frame" folder.

 Closing the sound frame with a link:

 You may need to have a link or order button or form close the frame.
 To do this add a target="_top" to the link or form.
-See the target links support page for more options.
+See the target links support page

 Closing the sound frame with a script: